-- A PT sample must be successfully analyzed by every method once per year.
-Typically, this requirement can be met by alternating methods between the two PT rounds conducted in a given year. - 2.
-Excluding vinyl chloride, a laboratory accredited for ALL regulated Volatile Organic Compounds (VOC)1 or ALL regulated Organic Disinfection Byproducts2 must also satisfy the "80% Rule" [40 CFR 141.24 (f)(17)(i)(B)].
+2. A laboratory accredited for ALL regulated Volatile Organic Compounds (VOC)1 or ALL regulated Organic Disinfection Byproducts2 must also satisfy the "80% Rule" [40 CFR 141.24 (f)(17)(i)(B)].
 If the laboratory fails to maintain a passing score on at least 80% of the analytes in any proficiency test, accreditation for all the analytes in the group is suspended.
-Repeated failures for the same analyte will also result in loss of accreditation.
-For vinyl chloride and trihalomethanes (THMs), laboratories must maintain a passing PT score (100%).
-In order for reinstatement of accreditation for the group, the laboratory must than achieve a the required passing score on at least 80% of the analytes in two successive proficiency tests conducted at least seven (7) calendar days from the close date of one study to the opening date of another study.
+In order for reinstatement of accreditation for the group, the laboratory must than achieve a passing score on at least 80% of the analytes in two successive proficiency tests conducted at least seven (7) calendar days from the close date of one study to the opening date of another study.